Bigg Boss 13: Sunil Grover, Hina-Priyank To Appear; Salman Khan & Rashami’s Brother Slam Arhaan!

 Hina & Salman

-Hina shared a few pictures snapped with host Salman Khan and captioned, "And when Miss Khan met Mr Khan again..
+Hina shared a few pictures snapped with host Salman Khan and captioned them, "And when Miss Khan met Mr Khan again..
 So many topics and so many lessons out of those topics😉😉🤣you are super funny and witty @beingsalmankhan #RaanjhanaPromotions #RaanjhanaInBB13 @priyanksharmaaa." - (sic)

 Kamya Lashes Out At Arhaan